jerbzz/pi-eco-indicator/README.md

 - line 3: wait till 5 seconds past every half hour and update the display
 - lines 4, 5, and 6: update the price database at 4.30pm, 6.30pm, and 8.30pm to cover late arrival of data

-If it stops working, log in and run it manually and see what it moans about!
+If anything stops working, log in and run `store_prices.py` and `update_blinkt.py` and see what they moan about!

 # To Do: